 - Codify and strengthen existing resources for performance management, including the Chief Operating Officer (COO), Performance Improvement Officers (PIOs) within the federal agencies and the interagency Performance Improvement Council (PIC);

 - Apply the latest technologies and lessons learned from nearly two decades of GPRA implementation;

 - Lead to more effective management of government agencies at a reduced cost.

-The Strategic Management Program encompasses the Commission's performance management and measurement system and is illustrated by the following.
+The Performance Management Framework encompasses the Commission's performance management and measurement system and is illustrated by the following.